About Indra

 What Doesn’t Work for Me

-This work isn’t a fit for environments committed to:
+This work is not suited for environments committed to:

-If this feels uncomfortable, this may not be the right partnership.
+If this approach feels uncomfortable, this may not be the right part.

-If it feels clarifying, you’re likely in the right place.
+If it feels clarifying, you are likely in the right place.

-The Messy Middle Matters is a podcast featuring honest conversations about the work no one talks about: leadership, transitions, power, and what it really takes to build things together.
+The Messy Middle Matters is a podcast featuring candid conversations about often-overlooked work, including leadership, transitions, power, and the realities of building together.

-I write regularly on Substack, sharing patterns I’m seeing across teams and practical insights for navigating change without losing your humanity.
+I write regularly on Substack, sharing patterns observed across teams and practical insights for navigating change while maintaining humanity.

 A Final Note